-If you and your child's other parent live in separate homes but take turns to look after your children (tamariki), you can continue to do this.
-Your tamariki (children) can travel to other regions so they can move between their parents' or caregiver's homes.
+If you and your child's other parent live in separate homes but take turns to look after your children (tamariki), you can continue to do this if both the homes are in an Alert Level 2 area.

 If you or your child are unwell or have been asked to self-isolate, please stay home.